Looking for winter skincare tips? Snow problem! We got ya covered.

 Switch Up Your Diet

-Our last winter skincare tip is to get that daily dose of H20.
+Our last winter skincare tip is to get that daily dose of H20, yo.
 When you’re dehydrated on the inside, it shows on the outside, especially on your skin.
-But if guzzling cups full of plain water ain’t really your thang, try incorporating lemon or cucumber into it, which will not only taste yummy, but will also provide antioxidant effects.
-And if you’re looking for something that can keep you a little more toasty and can replace coffee, take the herbal route.
-We recommend trying out some green tea, which has been proven to reduce inflammation and oil production, prevent acne formation, and a heck of a lot more!
+But if guzzling cups full of plain water ain’t really your thang, try incorporating lemon or cucumber into it, which will not only taste yummy and refreshing, but will also provide antioxidant effects.
+And if you’re looking for something that can keep you a little more toasty and can replace coffee, take the herbal route and try out some green tea, which has been proven to reduce inflammation and oil production, prevent acne formation, and a heck of a lot more!

 That’s all for today, friends!
 We hope that before you jot down ‘healthy, hydrated skin’ on your wish list this holiday season, you’ll give these winter skincare tips a try, first!
 We’re certain they’ll leave both your skin and spirit feeling merry and bright.
 Until next time!